oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/visualizing-with-grafana-lab.md

   ![grafana-dashboard-added-second-panel](images/grafana-dashboard-added-second-panel.png)

-### Step 3c: Adding a different type of visualisation
+### Task 3c: Adding a different type of visualisation

 We're going to add a 3rd panel with a different visualization type, using a dial graph that gives us a view of the most recent data.